kourosh07/turing/README.md

 ## Getting Started

-First, run the development server:
+First, you need to run the development server:

 <br/>
 <img src="./Screenshot 2024-09-14 211235.png" />